 Luckily, OnePlus has mostly been able to steer clear of problematic partnerships such as this ever since.

 Miss #3: The OnePlus 2

-While it would be difficult to classify any OnePlus smartphone as objectively “bad,” the OnePlus 2 is pretty much considered to be the worst of the lot.
-Although it carried over a lot of the designs and features of the enormously successful OnePlus One, some of the changes introduced with the OnePlus 2 were either too minor to get excited about or actually a step backward.
+While it would be difficult to classify any flagship OnePlus smartphone as objectively “bad,” the OnePlus 2 is pretty much considered to be the worst of the lot.
+It carried over a lot of the designs and features of the enormously successful OnePlus One.
+However, some of the changes introduced with the OnePlus 2 were either too minor to get excited about or actually a step backward.

 The biggest blunder of the OnePlus 2 was the elimination of NFC support.
-OnePlus defended the move by saying that not enough OnePlus users took advantage of NFC features, so there was no need for the chip in the device.
-Looking back, it’s hard to imagine why OnePlus would think like this, considering contactless payments were beginning to gain steam and Apple launched Apple Pay a full year earlier.
+OnePlus defended the move by saying not enough OnePlus users took advantage of NFC features, so there was no need for the chip.
+Looking back, it’s hard to imagine why OnePlus would think like this.
+Contactless payments were beginning to gain steam and Apple had launched Apple Pay a full year earlier.

 Another blunder was including a USB-C port on the device (one of the first commercial smartphones with the now-ubiquitous port).
 While USB-C should have been one of the star features of the phone, OnePlus elected to use a cable and adapter that did not conform to the USB-C standard.
-As such, the cable didn’t work with many third-party devices, preventing users from doing simple things like transferring data from their phone to a laptop.
+As such, the cable didn’t work with many third-party devices.
+This prevented users from doing simple things like transferring data from their phone to a laptop.

 Luckily, OnePlus was able to bounce back from this fiasco quickly with the launch of the OnePlus X, followed by the well-received OnePlus 3.
 However, it was touch-and-go there for a bit.